Measurements of Higher-Order Flow Harmonics in Au+Au Collisions at sqrt(s_NN) = 200 GeV

-Fig.~\ref{Fig2} shows results for the midrapidity $v_{n}\{\Psi_n\}$ for tracks in the central arms as a function of $p_T$ for different centralities.
-They are from the RXN-defined event plane analysis, because this detector has the best resolution.
-The systematic uncertainties for these measurements were estimated by detailed comparisons of the results obtained with the RXN, BBC, and MPC event plane detectors and subevent selections.
+Figure~\ref{Fig2} shows results for the midrapidity $v_{n}\{\Psi_n\}$ for tracks in the central arms as a function of $p_T$ for different centralities.
+RXN-defined event planes, which have the best resolution, are employed.
+The systematic uncertainties for these measurements were estimated by detailed comparisons of the results obtained with the RXN, BBC, and MPC event-plane detectors and subevent selections.
 They are $\sim 3$\%, $\sim 8$\% and $\sim 20$\% for $v_{2}\{\Psi_2\}$, $v_{3}\{\Psi_3\}$, and $v_{4}\{\Psi_4\}$, respectively, for midcentral collisions and increase by a few percent for more central and peripheral collisions.
 Through further comparison of the results obtained with the RXN, BBC, and MPC event plane detectors, pseudorapidity dependent nonflow contributions that may influence the magnitude of $v_{n}\{\Psi_n\}$, such as jet correlations, were shown~\cite{Adare:2010ux} to be much less than all other uncertainties for $v_{2}\{\Psi_2\}$ and $v_{4}\{\Psi_2\}$.

-The $v_{n}\{\Psi_n\}$ values shown in Fig.~\ref{Fig2} increase with $p_T$ for most of the measured range, and decrease for more central collisions. $v_2\{\Psi_{2}\}$ and $v_4\{\Psi_4\}$ increase as expected from central to semi-peripheral collisions, which reflects the increase of $\varepsilon_n$ in peripheral collisions. $v_{3}\{\Psi_3\}$ appears to be much less centrality dependent, with values comparable to $v_{2}\{\Psi_2\}$ in the most central events.
-This behavior is consistent with Glauber calculations of the average fluctuations of the generalized ``triangular" eccentricity $\varepsilon_3$ \cite{Nagle:2010zk,Lacey:2010av}.
-The Fig.~\ref{Fig2} panels (c), (d), (g), and (h) show comparisons of $v_{2}\{\Psi_2\}$ and $v_{3}\{\Psi_3\}$ to results from hydrodynamic calculations.
+The $v_{n}\{\Psi_n\}$ values shown in Fig.~\ref{Fig2} increase with $p_T$ for most of the measured range, and decrease for more central collisions.
+The $v_2\{\Psi_{2}\}$ increases as expected from central to semi-peripheral collisions, following the expected increase of $\varepsilon_n$ with impact parameter ~\cite{Alver:2010dn,Staig:2010pn,Lacey:2010hw}.
+The $v_{3}\{\Psi_3\}$ and, albeit with less statistical significance, also the $v_4\{\Psi_4\}$ appear to be much less centrality dependent, with $v_{3}$ values comparable to $v_{2}\{\Psi_2\}$ in the most central events.
+This behavior is consistent with Glauber calculations of the average fluctuations of the generalized ``triangular" eccentricity $\varepsilon_3$~\cite{Nagle:2010zk,Lacey:2010av}.
+The Fig.~\ref{Fig2} panels (b) and (d) show comparisons of $v_{2}\{\Psi_2\}$ and $v_{3}\{\Psi_3\}$ to results from hydrodynamic calculations.
 The $p_T$ and centrality trends for both $v_{2}\{\Psi_2\}$ and $v_{3}\{\Psi_3\}$ are in good agreement with the hydrodynamic models shown, especially at $p_T$ below $\approx 1$~GeV/$c$.